 2–4 October 2020 | Alexander Whitley: Chaotic Body

-Created using motion-captured data, digitised sequences of choreography are transformed by digital artists who transmute bodily motion into alternative forms using 3D motion graphics software.
+Created using motion-captured data, digitised sequences of choreography were transformed by digital artists who transmute bodily motion into alternative forms using 3D motion graphics software.

 Chaotic Body 1: Strange Attractor